-The following planning obligations have been required through the application process:
+The following planning obligations have been required through the application process these have since been amended following the reduction in housing numbers:

-- Provision of 78 affordable units. - Educational contribution of £136,500 towards SEN places. - Allotments to be provided - Recreation open space secured + management - Public open space son site provision secured - £353,000 to a final scheme designed by CEC for Canute Place junction. - £60,000 to a signal controlled pedestrian crossing on Northwich Road - £34,500 towards fitness equipment at Knutsford Leisure Centre
+- Provision of 57 affordable units. - Educational contribution of £91,000 towards SEN places. - Allotments to be provided - Recreation open space secured + management - Public open space son site provision secured - £353,000 to a final scheme designed by CEC for Canute Place junction. - £60,000 to a signal controlled pedestrian crossing on Northwich Road - £28,500 towards fitness equipment at Knutsford Leisure Centre - £191,520 contribution towards towards bring 3 Knustford GP practices together, redevelopment or relocation of Annandale Medical Centre.

-A total of 548,000 agreed.
+A total of £724,020 agreed.